hyamomar/hyamomar.github.io/_pages/research.md

 ---
 My research lies at the intersection of **AI, computer vision, computational imaging, and applied mathematics**, with applications in **medical imaging and Earth observation**.

-During my **PhD**, I developed AI methods for the analysis of histopathological images, focusing on segmentation, classification, and computational approaches for neglected tropical diseases.
+During my **PhD (Medical AI & Computational Pathology)**, I developed AI methods for the analysis of histopathological images, focusing on segmentation, classification, and computational approaches for neglected tropical diseases.
 This work led to research on **computer-aided diagnosis, medical datasets, and AI applications for healthcare**.

-## Medical AI & Computational Pathology
-My PhD research focused on developing computational methods for:
+My research focused on developing computational methods for:
 - Histopathological image segmentation and classification
 - Diagnostic support systems
 - Computational pathology